A Deep State-Space Model Compression Method using Upper Bound on Output Error: Problem setting

 \subsection{Deep SSMs with Linear Quadratic-Output Systems}

-In this work, we consider a $\xi$-layer Deep SSM with the structure shown in Fig.~\ref{fig:structure_of_dssm}.
+In this work, \tblack{with a view to performing computationally efficient MOR,} we consider a $\xi$-layer LQO-type Deep SSM as shown in Fig.~\ref{fig:structure_of_dssm}.
 At the input layer, an input sequence $(s_k)_{k=0}^{L-1}$ with feature dimension $H$ is given and transformed into the $m$-dimensional input of the first intermediate layer, $s_{\mathrm{in}, k}=u_k^{(1)}\in\mathbb{R}^m$.
 For a general $i$-th intermediate layer ($i=1,2,\dots,\xi$), the input $u_k^{(i)}$ is mapped to the output $y_k^{(i)}$ by the following complex LQO system corresponding to~\eqref{eq:d-LQO}: \begin{empheq}[left={\mathcal{S}^{(i)}:\empheqlbrace}]{equation}